Your Step-By-Step Real Estate License Renewal Guide (Updated for 2023)

 Below, we’re sharing everything you need to know about renewing your MA real estate license.

-To keep your Massachusetts real estate license in “active” status, you are required to renew your license every two years.
+To keep your Massachusetts real estate license active you are required to renew your license every two years.
 This is mandatory for both real estate salespeople and real estate brokers who wish to operate in the state of Massachusetts.

-The Massachusetts Board of Registration of Real Estate Brokers and Salespersons is the state's licensing agency for those who practice real estate sales and brokering.
-This governing body has outlined the following stipulations:
+The Massachusetts Board of Registration of Real Estate Brokers and Salespersons is the state's licensing agency for those who practice as real estate agents.
+This governing body has outlined the following requirements:

-Whether you're a salesperson or a broker, the state of Massachusetts requires you to take continuing education prior to your license renewal.
+Whether you're a salesperson or a broker, the state of Massachusetts requires you to take continuing education (or CE) prior to your license renewal.
 You'll need to take 12 continuing education hours every 24 months.
 After completing your CE, you will fill out your renewa appication and pay a renewal fee and renew your license online on their licensing website, which is called E-Place.

 What day does your license expire?
-To keep things simple, Massachusetts has set your real estate license to “expire” every two years on your birthday.
+To keep things simple, Massachusetts has set your real estate license to expire every two years on your birthday.
 Since it’s easy for most of us to remember our birthdays, it’s also easy to remember your real estate license renewal deadline, as long as you also remember to skip a year.

 It’s tempting to wait until your birthday to take the steps to renew your real estate license, but don’t wait.
 You can and should renew your license before the deadline.
-This way, when one license card “expires,” you’ll have the updated card in hand, and can keep practicing real estate without missing a beat.
+This way, when one license card “expires,” you’ll have the new updated card in hand, and can keep practicing real estate without missing a beat.

 Yes.
-Before you can renew your real estate license in the state of Massachusetts, you are required to take 12 hours of continuing education classes.
+Before you can renew your real estate license in the state of Massachusetts, you are required to take 12 hours of real estate continuing education classes.